cristinawithout/2021-04-Li-C/1-Database.md

 # TASK

 * Design the relational database for the flight, airport, and passenger data.
-* How would your design change if each passenger can belong to multiple flights?
 * Write the SQL query to get all passengers for a specific flight.
 * Write the SQL query to get all flights leaving a specific airport on a specific date.